 Thinkers, scholars, business people, professionals, activists, civic organizations and governments must work together to define, implement and promote policies of responsible global citizenship.
 As profoundly interconnected members of an international community, our awareness of the connections and common ground can advance a viable and sustainable global ethic.

-The resources gathered here, including many from Dialogue Institute Founder & President, Leonard Swidler, are meant to aid that advancement and create further discussion.
+The resources gathered here, including many from Dialogue Institute Founder and President, Leonard Swidler, are meant to aid that advancement and create further discussion.
 Please feel free to contact the Dialogue Institute if you have any questions about a global ethic, or if you're interested in discussing further.